nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* freelancer who wants to keep track of their events and contact person
+* freelancer who wants to keep track of their events and contact event
 * has a need to manage a significant number of events
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage events' information and respective contact person faster than a typical mouse/GUI driven app.
+**Value proposition**: manage events' information and respective contact event faster than a typical mouse/GUI driven app.

 ### User stories